Policies and Procedures

 Blocks, Lots, and Burial Spaces

 - Generally the Cemetery is divided into blocks, which are in turn subdivided into four lots, which are in turn subdivided into eight burial spaces.
-See Appendix A for layout detail and dimensions.
+See Appendix A for layout detail.

 - The purchaser may record his Certificate of Lot Ownership in the office of the Register of Deeds for Douglas County.
 The Association has no duty to record a purchaser's Certificate and has no liability to a purchaser for failure to record a Certificate.